Ill-posedness results in critical spaces for some equations arising in hydrodynamics

-\emph{Remark:} The reason that we are unable to prove the strong ill-posedness for (5.7)-(5.8) is that once the vorticity becomes large, the commutator estimate we have becomes uncontrollable.
+\begin{rema}The reason that we are unable to prove the strong ill-posedness for (5.7)-(5.8) is that once the vorticity becomes large, the commutator estimate we have becomes uncontrollable.
 If there were a way to control the non-linear term by something less than $\Phi$ in the Lipschitz class (say, if one were able to do with only a $C^\alpha$ bound on $\Phi$), then the strong ill-posedness would be within reach.
-This would be a challenge.
+This is a challenge. \end{rema} \addtocontents{toc}{\SkipTocEntry}